FranzinLuca/Semantic-Classifier/README.md

 ---

-## Repository Structure
+## Repository Structure\

-.
-├── datasets_expanded/  # Contains the processed datasets for each model │   ├── all_properties.csv      # Data for Model 1 (Wikidata pairs)
+├── datasets_expanded/  # Contains the processed datasets for each model\
+│   ├── all_properties.csv      # Data for Model 1 (Wikidata pairs)\
-│   ├── summary.csv             # Data for Model 2 (Wikipedia summaries)
+│   ├── summary.csv             # Data for Model 2 (Wikipedia summaries)\
-│   └── ...                     # Train, validation, and test splits
+│   └── ...                     # Train, validation, and test splits\
-├── scripts/              # Helper Python scripts for data processing and modeling │   ├── dataloader.py         # Custom PyTorch data loaders
+├── scripts/              # Helper Python scripts for data processing and modeling\
+│   ├── dataloader.py         # Custom PyTorch data loaders\
-│   ├── modify_dataset.py     # Scripts to process raw data and enrich it
+│   ├── modify_dataset.py     # Scripts to process raw data and enrich it\
-│   ├── my_model.py           # Model definitions
+│   ├── my_model.py           # Model definitions\
-│   └── utils.py              # Utility functions
+│   └── utils.py              # Utility functions\
-├── FinalReport.pdf       # The detailed project report
+├── FinalReport.pdf       # The detailed project report\
-├── model_1.ipynb         # Jupyter Notebook for training and evaluating the Traditional ML model ├── model_2.ipynb         # Jupyter Notebook for training and evaluating the Transformer model └── README.md             # This file
+├── model_1.ipynb         # Jupyter Notebook for training and evaluating the Traditional ML model\
+├── model_2.ipynb         # Jupyter Notebook for training and evaluating the Transformer model\
+└── README.md             # This file\

 ---